nununo/pyVela2017/README.md

   * The first byte should be 0x20.
   * The second and third bytes should be a 16 bit little endian integer, between 0 and 1023, where bigger means "more wind".

-PS: We've also prototyped a "wind sensor" with a microbit (https://microbit-micropython.readthedocs.io/) and a single "bend sensor" for a Python only solution.
+> Note: We've also successfully built a "wind sensor" variation with a [microbit](https://microbit-micropython.readthedocs.io/) and a single "bend sensor" for a Python only solution.

 Development Notes